Hamiltonian Monte Carlo (HMC)

 Trace Plot: x₁ Evolution

-Time series of \(x_1\) values.
-Rapid fluctuations indicate good exploration; long periods at similar values suggest poor mixing.
+Chain trace for parameter \(x_1\).
+Rapid fluctuations indicate good mixing; long periods at similar values suggest poor exploration.

 Trace Plot: x₂ Evolution

-Time series of \(x_2\) values.
-Compare with \(x_1\) trace to check if both parameters mix at similar rates.
+Chain trace for parameter \(x_2\).
+Compare with \(x_1\) trace to assess if both parameters mix at similar rates.

 Chain Diagnostics